-The refrigeration cycle of the chiller is conceptually similar to that of other Trane chiller products.
-It makes use of a BPHE evaporator.
+The refrigeration cycle of the RTHF-RTWF chiller is conceptually similar to that of other Trane chiller products.
+It makes use of a shell-and-tube evaporator design with refrigerant evaporating on the shell side and water flowing inside tubes having enhanced surfaces.

 The compressor is a twin-rotor helical-rotary type.
 It uses a suction gas-cooled motor that operates at lower motor temperatures under continuous full- and part-load operating conditions.
-An oil management system provides oil-free refrigerant to the BPHE to maximize heat transfer performance, while providing lubrication and rotor sealing to the compressor.
+An oil management system provides oil-free refrigerant to the shells to maximize heat transfer performance, while providing lubrication and rotor sealing to the compressor.
 The lubrication system ensures long compressor life and contributes to quiet operation.